hightail/wilson-api/concepts/wilson/core.md

 wilson.component('dashboard', {
   controller: ['$scope', '$element', function($scope, $element) {

     console.log(wilson.routeInfo.tabId);          // --> "newsfeed"  -- Routing data is accessible here via the routeInfo object on wilson

+    $scope.currentTab = wilson.routeInfo.tabId;   // E.G. Use routeInfo data to determine the state of the component

   }]
 });
 ```

 > NOTE: The routeInfo object is a virtual property and represents a copy of the currently active routeInfo.
 This
-> object is immutable and cannot be changed by its accessor. **IMPORTANT:** This means if wilson.routeInfo is stored into a local
+> object is immutable and cannot be changed by its accessor. **IMPORTANT: This means if wilson.routeInfo is stored into a local
-> variable it will not update on route change.
+> variable it will not update on route change.**

 ## <a name="router"></a>router(definition)